Micropenis in Children

 Hormone therapy may be used to treat some children.
 This can help to cause penile growth.
 Sometimes surgery may be an option.

-In some cases, a man with micropenis may have low sperm count.
+In some cases, a person with micropenis may have low sperm count.
 This can result in infertility or decreased fertility.

 Next steps